-Are you using Getting Results the Agile Way to get ahead?
+Are you using Agile Results to get ahead?

 It’s a simple system for meaningful results.

 Agile Results is flexible, so you can adapt it to work for you, and you can adapt it to any situation.
 It’s flexible by design.

 Darwin taught us that nature favors the flexible, and Agile Results is all about making things happen while thriving on change.

 Change is a constant, so it’s a great launching pad for a time management system and personal productivity practices.